-Ethos's clients do not pay more for investment transactions effected and/or assets maintained at Schwab because of this arrangement.
-There is no corresponding commitment made by Ethos to Schwab or any other entity to invest any specific amount or percentage of client assets in any specific mutual funds, securities, or other investment products because of the above arrangement.
+Ethos's clients do not pay more for investment transactions effected and/or assets maintained at Schwab, US Bank, or Citigroup because of this arrangement.
+There is no corresponding commitment made by Ethos to Schwab, US Bank, or Citigroup or any other entity to invest any specific amount or percentage of client assets in any specific mutual funds, securities, or other investment products because of the above arrangement.